 As I mentioned, Jesus preached hell in connection with the law.
 And those who prefer the bad news of the law to the good news of grace certainly need to hear about hell for it is the baddest news of all.

-But to place hell at the center of the gospel is to mischaracterize God as a vengeful punisher who sends people to hell when in truth he is a loving Father who saves his kids from the hell of their own choices.
+But to place hell at the center of the gospel is to mischaracterize God as a vengeful punisher who sends people to hell when in truth he is a loving Father who saves us from the hell of our own choices.

 Threatening people with hell is no way to invite them into a relationship with their Father who loves them and yearns for them.
 When we make hell part of our message, we appeal to people’s worst fears and insecurities.
 Instead of returning to God like the Prodigal Son they will draw back in fear like the Israelites at Mt.
 Sinai.
 Jesus wants no shot-gun weddings.